KlausAschenbrenner/KAOS/main64/README.md

 ## How to use the GUI

-The OS also comes with a GUI - if you have build it accordingly ;-) To enable the GUI support, you have to de-comment the following lines in the file `main64/boot/bootsector.asm`:
+The OS also comes with a GUI - if you have build it accordingly ;-) To enable the GUI support, you have to uncomment the following lines in the file `main64/boot/bootsector.asm`:

 ```shell
 ; Set the graphics mode to SVGA (1280 x 1024 - 64K Colors)